lukebriscoe/lukebriscoe.github.io/_posts/2023-04-19-on-call as a superpower.md

 We also run a regular session at Monzo called ’Learning from Incidents’.
 This is a forum where engineers present an overview of an incident they’ve handled recently to a forum that's open to anyone in the company to join.
 They nearly always start their stories with being paged for something, and it's a great way to learn from the experiences of other teams.

+## 👋 The End
 And that was that for the talk.
-I'm incredibly proud of how we've scaled things over the years, and where we're at today - but I expect we'll keep evolving as the needs of our customers and scale of our business change over time.
+I'm incredibly proud of how we've scaled things and where we're at today - but I expect we'll keep evolving as the needs of our customers and scale of our business change over time.

 Here's hoping that some of my lessons and advice can help you improve on-call wherever you work! 🤞 📟